SuleimanFarah/sunpy/GSoC:-General-Points.md

     You should follow a similar model - treat github.com/sunpy/sunpy as upstream and work on a branch your own fork, i.e. github.com/yourusername/sunpy, merging (or PRing for existing projects) periodically.
-    Remember, pushed commits (to your own repository) prove you’re alive and working on the project! ;) You might want to setup Travis CI on your fork to test your code.
+    Remember, pushed commits (to your own repository) prove you’re alive and working on the project! ;) You might want to setup the CI on your fork to test your code.

 * Project Management